 As businesses have migrated online, it’s not uncommon to hear of news about cyberattacks.
 In fact, you might even recall an instance where a company sent out an email about a recent security breach they experienced and what they were doing to fix the issue.

-Cyberattacks can range from anything from companies accidentally downloading malware that ends up in their network, hacking a company’s social media accounts and website, or having confidential data—both the company’s and their consumers’—breached and, worse, leaked online.
+Cyberattacks can range from anything from companies accidentally downloading malware that ends up in their network, hacking a company’s social media accounts and website, or having confidential data—both the company’s and their consumers’—breached and, worse, leaked online through a phishing attack.

-The best case scenario is your company already has measures in place to prevent being victim to these attacks.
+The best case scenario is your company already has measures in place like a DMARC policy and cyber security training to prevent being victim to these attacks.
 The worst case scenario is you’re caught unprepared in the event that they happen.